sajjadzea/parsanaenergy-/README.md

 npm run preview    # preview production build npm run build-widget # build and copy into docs/widget
 ```

+This app also uses `base: '/parsanaenergy/'` in `vite.config.js` so the widget
+works correctly when served from the GitHub Pages subdirectory.

 Before committing changes to the repository, run `npm run build-widget`
 to refresh the files inside `docs/widget`.
 This keeps the deployed